Strategic data management

 2. Develop processes to collect, analyze, store, and govern data in a data strategy

 The processes that you use to collect and analyze new data will be unique to your business.
 Start by considering the sources (system metrics, consumer input, etc.), who owns the data and the stakeholders.

 Then, identify what governance requirements you need.
 This may include security components, or it may include regulatory compliance requirements.

-After that, determine how you'll collect, store, and analyze your data in a roadmap.
-Identify what can or should be automated and what requires human oversight to get right.
+After that, determine how you'll collect, store and analyze your data in a roadmap.
+Identify what can or should be automated and what requires human oversight to get it right.

 Having great tools matters, but they are only effective if your staff knows how to use them.
 After deploying your chosen data management solution, make sure to train your staff.
 This should include:

 - How to use the software or data management solution